To build effective pop-ups that drive visitors to take action, you have to use the right copy.

 In pop-ups, the words you use help visitors quickly understand and recognize your brand voice, style, and personality.
-Words help you manage expectations and leave a good first impression on the people who land on your website for the first time.
-Words help you build trust.
+Words help you manage expectations and leave a good first impression.
 Words help you persuade visitors to take action.

 Not sure how to do it or where to start?
 Here are a handful of copywriting tips that you can use to build better pop-ups for your website:

 To begin, you should use language that makes the people who see and opt-in to your pop-ups feel like they are joining something special by taking action.
 Pop-ups historically haven’t had the best reputation among online users—many people are wary about filling them out and aren’t always thrilled at the idea of being surprised with a prompt when they land on a website for the first time.

 To combat these fears and objections, the best thing you can do is make people feel like there’s real value being offered to them personally.
 You need to really roll out the red carpet and give everyone who lands on your website and sees your pop-up the VIP treatment.

 The words you ultimately choose for your pop-up can help create this sense of exclusivity or community for website visitors.

 To promote exclusivity in your pop-up, use words and phrases like: